top_triangle28x18

 • All road crossing are clearly marked, but for your safety and the safety of other trail users use additional caution while crossing.

-Completion of the trail entails the section from Airport Road to Fisher Road, a total of 6.5 miles.
-As of spring 2024, thanks to federal funding from a RAISE (Rebuilding American Infrastructure with Sustainability and Equity) Grant awarded in the summer of 2023, this final section is in the Design Phase.
-DelDOT is scheduled to begin construction by year’s end (2024), with completion by early 2025.
+Completion of the trail entails the section from Airport Road to Fisher Road, a total of 6 miles.
+As of spring 2024, thanks to federal funding from a RAISE (Rebuilding American Infrastructure with Sustainability and Equity) Grant awarded in the summer of 2023, the Design Phase of the final section was completed.
+DelDOT is scheduled to begin construction in February 2025, with completion by spring 2026.
+Read more details.

 See Info on Trailheads and Parking